• Skip to primary navigation

 • Honey mixed with more cinnamon and some lemon juice;

-• Greek yoghurt and fruits with a nice drizzle of honey (our favourite option);
+• Greek yogurt and fruits with a nice drizzle of honey (our favorite option);

 • Any homemade jam like this homemade quince jam - oh to die for;

-• Quail eggs and bacon - for a savoury pancake option with a drizzle of honey
+• Quail eggs and bacon - for a savory pancake option with a drizzle of honey

 FAQs